CONNECT 2025 | Longevity

 The session will introduce the concept of Erotic Blueprints™, a powerful framework for understanding how individual needs and preferences may shift throughout the lifespan.
 Discover how these blueprints can shed new light on common sexual concerns, such as erectile dysfunction, vaginal dryness, and pain during intercourse, which are often more prevalent in older adults.
 Practical insights will be shared on how to adapt intimacy coaching techniques to support patients in maintaining fulfilling and joyful sexual connections as they age.
 This presentation offers a unique opportunity to expand your clinical toolkit and empower your patients to embrace a lifetime of sexual wellness.

-Sharum Shariff, ND
+Sharum Sharif, ND

-Homeopathic Treatment of Common Coughs
+Homeopathic Management of Common Infectious Coughs

 View abstract